 A specialist forum that has a small community of members.

-This forum is for anyone affected by cervical cancer or cervical, including friends and family.
-This is a very active forum with 1000s of topics and forums including treatment, LGBTQ, menopause and relationships.
-They have of 52,000 registered user and over 180,000 posts with the community posting daily.
+This forum is for anyone affected by cervical cancer, including friends and family.
+This is a very active forum with 1,000s of topics and forums including treatment, LGBTQ, menopause and relationships.
+They have of 52,000 registered users and over 180,000 posts; the community is very active and posting daily.

 A large and active online community for anyone affected by ovarian cancer using the HealthUnlocked platform.
 They have over 13,900 members and 16,000 posts.

 - Is the forum relevant to your needs?
 Join a forum that specialises in a particular type of cancer or age range.